afcastano/aws-gcp-migration/README.md

 ## Develop
-This demo uses _docker_ to create a _Tools_ image with all the dependencies required:
+This demo uses _Docker_ to create a _Tools_ image with all the dependencies required:
 * aws_cli
 * gcloud
 * terraform

-The make file on the repo will set up everything for you.

-The only local dependency that you need is **Docker**.
+The make file on the repo will set up everything for you, the only local dependency that you need is **Docker**.

 **PREPARATION**